General Terms and Conditions

 What is your technical level?

-WellFairlyWith uncertaintyNo
+GoodQuiteWith uncertaintyNo

-Sailing upwind
+Steering upwind

 What is your advanced technical level?C4

-WellFairlyWith uncertaintyNo
+GoodQuiteWith uncertaintyNo

-Reducing sail (mainsail - jib)
+Reduce the sail (mainsail - jib)

-Leaving and landing on a beach
+Getting off and landing on a beach

-Sailing without a rudder
+Navigating without a rudder

-Manoeuvring in restricted waters
+Maneuvering in restricted waters

-Navigating within a route
+Navigating within a path

 Assess your level of experience on a cabin cruiser

-WellFairlyWith uncertaintyNo
+GoodQuiteWith uncertaintyNo

 Recovering a man overboard

-Mooring in a motor harbour
+Mooring in motor harbor

 Making a sailing anchorage

-Arming/ramming the spinnaker
+Arming/cambering the spinnaker

-Arming/Ramming the gennaker
+Arming/arming the gennaker

 Plotting a course